break-stuff/clarion/README.md

 ## Changelog

+0.9.1 - Fixed Webpack build error.

+0.9.0 - Refactored to use a better templating system and added unit tests.

 0.8.7 - Updated documentation to include new site URL and install instructions.

-0.8.6 - Temperarily removed "extract-text-webpack-plugin" as it is currently incompatible with Webpack v4.
+0.8.6 - Temporarily removed "extract-text-webpack-plugin" as it is currently incompatible with Webpack v4.

 0.8.5 - Updated Webpack project for changes in version 4.